 - Submit the completed application and applicable fee.
 When an AE applies for full certification as a CCPE within the AE 10-year recognition period, the certification fee to be paid will be reduced by amount of the AE fee.
-If the 10-year period has expired, a full CCPE application must be made. - For AE and CCPE Applications, the applicant must email their applications to info@cccpe.ca, in addition to mailing one copy of their original transcripts.
+If the 10-year period has expired, a full CCPE application must be made. - For AE and CCPE Applications, the applicant must email their applications to info@cccpe.ca, in addition to requesting that their original transcripts be sent to CCCPE by mail or email.